watson-developer-cloud/assistant-web-chat-service-desk-starter/src/egain/webChat/README.md

 ## Overview

 The integration example consists of client-side code that runs in the user's browser and manages the communication between the user and agent.
-This is an integration of eGain's Advisor Desktop with service desk API that is fully supported by the Watson Assistant web chat integration.
+This is an integration of eGain's Advisor Desktop with service desk API that is fully supported by the watsonx Assistant web chat integration.
 (For more information about this API, see [ServiceDesk API](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter/blob/main/docs/API.md)).

 ## Prerequisites